-We have had our children with us for almost four (4) month with no break.
-By now they would of tried your patience and in some cases driven you up the wall.
+We have had our children with us for almost four (4) months with no break.
+By now they would have tried your patience and in some cases driven you up the wall.

 NEWS FLASH: All children “misbehave” and there is no “perfect” child.
 Having said that discipline is still very important.

 Here are 5 ways to instil discipline in your child:

 1. Set Clear Rules: Never discipline a child when you know you haven’t clearly stated what is right and wrong – words or actions.
 Have clear rules of what you want them to do.
 This is the first law of discipline 101.
 Follow rules yourself – Discipline is best taught by example.
 And even when they misbehave be positive – instead of pointing out what the child did wrong, show the child how to set things right. – instead of saying “Don’t hit” or “NO hitting” try saying “Use your words” or “Ask nicely.

 2. Have Consequences: Once you have clear rules, the next step is to firmly explain the consequences if they don’t follow the rules.
 For example, tell your son that if he does not pick up his toys, you will put them away for the rest of the day.
 Be prepared to follow through right away.
 Don’t give in by giving them back after a few minutes.
 But remember, never take away something your child truly needs, such as a meal.

 3. Catch Them Being Good: Don’t always be scolding and disciplining them.
 Real discipline is a carrot and stick.
 This means you must always look for something good they are doing so you can praise them.
 Children need attention and love.